lazorfuzz/liowebrtc/README.md

 `'stunservers', [...args]` - emitted when the signaling server emits a list of stun servers.

 `'turnservers', [...args]` - emitted when the signaling server emits a list of turn servers.

+`'unmute', data` - emitted when a peer mutes their video or audioOn
+- `data` an object that contains an `id` property for the id of the peer that sent the event, and a `name` property that indicates which stream was muted, `video` or `audio`

 `'videoAdded', stream, peer` - emitted when a peer's MediaStream becomes available
 - `stream` - the MediaStream associated with the peer